mbrioski/Vagrant-Lamp-Stack/README.md

 ```
 It takes some time.

-your virtual machine environment is already working
+At the end Your virtual machine environment is already working

 **See apache2 working in your browser at url http://localhost:8080**